Stop Searching. Start Trusting.

 Setup Requirements

-• ⚠️For 'direct' connections, the target MCP server must have Cross-Origin Resource Sharing (CORS) configured to allow requests from the Inspector's origin (typically http://localhost:6274).
+• ⚠️Direct connections to an MCP server (bypassing the proxy) require the MCP server to have Cross-Origin Resource Sharing (CORS) configured to allow requests from the Inspector's origin (e.g., `http://localhost:6274`).

 Review RequiredView Analysis